NavisCarrierSolutions/MACS3.API.Services/csharp_conditioncheck.md

 * Open Visual Studio
 * Create a Console App (C#)

-## 2. Add the MACS3.Connected Stability SDK from nuget.org
+## 2. Add the MACS3.Connected Condition Check SDK from nuget.org
 * In Visual Studio select Tools > NuGet Package Manager > Package Manager Console menu command
 * Once the console opens, check that the Default project drop-down list shows the project into which you want to install the package.
 * Enter the command ```Install-Package MACS3.Connected.SDK.Stability```